cncf/tag-app-delivery/operator-whitepaper/v1/_archive/raw/01_Introduction.md

 **(Current) Issue: https://github.com/cncf/sig-app-delivery/issues/35**

 Maintaining application infrastructure requires many repetitive human activities that are devoid of lasting value.
 Computers are the preferred method of performing precise tasks, verifying the state of an object and therefore enabling the infrastructure requirements to be codified.
-An operator provides a way to encapsulate the required activities, checks and statement management of an application.
+An operator provides a way to encapsulate the required activities, checks and state management of an application.

 In Kubernetes, an operator provides intelligent, dynamic management capabilities by extending the functionality of the API.